the Terrible Teens

 • take them to the vet clinic without an embarrassing scene

-• be at the table or in the kitchen without counter-surfing
+• eat at the table without begging or prepare a meal without counter-surfing

 • work at home without being interrupted by bark-fests